SpectronX/Arduino/IR-remote/README.md

 Since Arduino is always listening, it checks if data has been received before processing.
 So, in the `void loop() {..}`, if we want to start using the sensor, we check to see if it has already received data using `IrReceiver.decode()` and store the value in any variable.
 The value obtained is the number of the button that has been converted from a hex format to a number by the sensor and stored in `IrReceiver.decodedIRData.decodedRawData`.
 This variable holds the **32-bit number** decoded by the IR receiver.

+The need for writing all these, is to get one up to speed on the setup needed to use the IR Remote in Tinkercad and any Arduino Project.

 ### Reference table for values related to their respective buttons (Based on the remote I used).
 | Button        | Decoded Value  |
 |---------------|----------------|